 “By using the TTI or TTI60, applicators can be confident they are always spraying in accordance with the new 2,4-D label requirements.” says Jake Lanyon, Technical Specialist with TeeJet Australasia.

 TeeJet Technologies manufactures a comprehensive line of products including agricultural spray nozzles for various herbicide/fungicide applications, boom components, valves/manifolds, strainers, and spray guns, as well as GPS guidance systems, sprayer control systems, ISOBUS job computers, assisted steering systems and other precision farming products.
 In addition, TeeJet Technologies continues to invest in research and development to advance precision application and control technology.
 BA Group Australia is proud to be a nation-wide distributor of TeeJet products and our expert team are able to help you find the right product for your needs.
-Take advantage of our 15% OFF on TeeJet Low Drift Nozzles now by calling Greg Williams on 0428 435 823!

 * Driftable fines are defined as droplets of 150 microns or smaller.